dongyoungy/dbseer_middleware/README.md

 ![DBSeer Layout](http://i.imgur.com/KeHG8Ll.png)

 DBSeer middleware and MariaDB MaxScale must run on the same machine (i.e., ***System Y***).
 The middleware needs to be deployed at the MySQL/MariaDB server side in order to collect OS/DBMS statistics (i.e., ***System Z***).
-The middleware includes a variant of system monitoring utility called *rs-sysmon* under the directory *rs-sysmon2*.
+The middleware includes a variant of system monitoring utility called *rs-sysmon* under the directory *rs-sysmon2*. *rs-sysmon* requires Python 2.7+ and MySQL-python installed, so in this example setup, they need to be installed in ***System Z***.
 The middleware runs the utility remotely via ssh to collect OS/DBMS statistics.

 Using the above diagram as an example, a user must have a system account that can access ***System Z*** via *ssh* without authorization from ***System Y***.
 This can be done by adding the public key of the account at ***System Y*** as an authorized key for the account at ***System Z***.
 Using `ssh-copy-id` is the easiest way to set this up.